We were aiming for the Grammos mountain.

-We land on a hidden bay and the fisherman nods us up a high flight of steps cut in the rock.
-We push up the steps not knowing what to expect.
+We landed on a hidden bay and the fisherman nodded us up a high flight of steps cut in the rock.
+While he stayed in the boat, we pushed up the way he indicated, up the steps, not knowing what to expect.

-However, along with Greek he also speaks an inherited Slavic language.
-He speaks nothing but Slavic at home to his equally Greek wife.
+However, along with Greek he also spoke an inherited Slavic language.
+He spoke nothing but Slavic at home to his equally Greek wife.

-We bob for a while, in the silence, the lake lapping at the hull, all three of us thinking private thoughts, floating, buoying, from one country to the next out here in tranquil beauty.
+We bobbed for a while, in the silence, the lake lapping at the hull, all three of us thinking private thoughts, floating, buoying, from one country to the next out here in tranquil beauty.